MariaPdg/thesis-fmri-reconstruction/README.md

 # Image reconstruction from human brain activity
 #### Image reconstruction from human brain activity by variational autoencoding and adversarial learning

+Image reconstruction from human brain activity is one of the central problems in brain decoding towards reproducing mental content and exploring the human visual system contributing to the detection and prevention of visual diseases.
+For the past few years, significant achievements in the fields of functional Magnetic Reasoning Imaging (fMRI) and artificial intelligence (AI) facilitated researchers to explore the human brain on a new level.
+The problem of reconstruction from fMRI is characterized by two main challenges.
+On the one hand, there is a huge gap between visual and fMRI data domains.
+On the other hand, existing datasets provide only scarce image-fMRI pairs.
+Due to these two limitations, obtaining high-quality reconstructions from brain activity is still an open problem.
+The research objective of this thesis is to reconstruct natural visual stimuli from human brain activity recorded by fMRI.
+For this purpose, we implement the framework based on a variational autoencoder (VAE) and generative adversarial networks (GANs), which demonstrated promising results in reconstruction tasks in various domains.
+In order to overcome the challenges for image-fMRI domains, we use a 3-stage training procedure and apply the dataset, which includes more stimuli, in comparison to those used in previous studies.
+We study the VAE weakness connected with its latent space regularization and show that the Wasserstein autoencoder (WAE) is able to overcome this problem.
+We also train WAE with two discriminators and demonstrate the advantages of the obtained model, which is called WAE/Dual-GAN, in the image-to-image translation task.

 ## Requirements
 * Python 3.6.11
 * PyTorch 1.4.0